dwhiffing/fury/content/nato/us/navy/amphibious/ships/body.md

 **LHA**: [Landing Helicopter
 Assault](https://fas.org/man/dod-101/sys/ship/lha-1.htm).
 The
 predecessors to the Wasp class are the Tarawa Class LHA.
-These ships, while almost as capable as the LHD, are 10 years older both in design and in technology.
-Each is capable of conducting the same operations but the LHA has a few more limitations.
+These ships, while almost as capable as the LHD, but are 10 years older both in design and in technology, each is capable of conducting the same operations but the LHA has a few more limitations.
 These are still very fine ships and among the best in the world.
 Of the nine ships originally planned only five were built.

 ![](/assets/images/nato/us/navy/amphibious/ships/image2.jpg)